Norton’s Sailing School – Frequently Asked Questions

 YES!
 Approximately 40% of our students have no experience.
 They come with a desire to learn and desire to begin a lifelong dream of sailing, and that’s all you need.

-You should bring your class packet, a cooler with drinks and snacks, and a positive and fun attitude.
+You should bring your class packet, a water bottle, lunch and snacks, and a positive and fun attitude.

 We require a minimum of 18 years old for group lessons.
-Sailors 14 – 18 years of age may be accepted after a personal interview.
-Younger sailors are accepted only as a family group.
-Parents are strongly encouraged to arrange child care for children under 10 years of age.
+Sailors 14 – 18 years of age may be accepted with a parent or guardian for private instruction/classes.
+We do not accept students younger than 14.
 The school reserves the right to refuse instruction and/or certification to any minor if the instructor feels it is necessary.

 The American Sailing Association instruction is the oldest and in our opinion, the best sailing instruction available.
 In addition, upon certification, ASA credentials are recognized worldwide.
 This enables you to sail with major charter companies, many of which offer discounts to ASA members.
 A sailboat owner with ASA certification is offered reduced premiums by most all insurance companies…let your agent know that you have certification.

 Yes, we highly recommend reading through the course material before class.
-After receiving your deposit, the text(s) and other pertinent information.
+After receiving your deposit, we send you the textbook and other pertinent information.
 Students should read and come to class prepared to learn.

 Yes!
-We are happy to provide instruction on your boat for an additional fee.
-The vessel owner is responsible for having all safety gear as required by the CG, and the boat will need to be checked out in advanced by one of our instructors.
-Norton’s does not charge dockage during sailing school when the boat is docked at Norton’s Marina.
+We are happy to provide private instruction on your boat for an additional fee.
+The vessel owner is responsible for having all safety gear as required by the Coast Guard.
+Rate vary depending on classes.
+Norton’s does not charge dockage during sailing school when the boat is docked here at the marina.

 We do sail in the rain, however, safety is always our first consideration.
 We will not sail in conditions that threaten the crew or vessel.
-The captain has the final word in this regard.
+The captain has the final word – No Exception!
 If we are unable to sail, instruction will carry on in the classroom until weather permits sea time.
-If the captain must scrap a day on the water as a result of dangerous weather, the class will be made up.
-Safety first!
+We are not responsible for weather impacts on classes.

 VISA, Mastercard, personal check, Travelers Checks or cash.
 Checks should be made payable to Norton’s.
-50% deposit required.
-Balance due in FULL the 1st day of class.
+Payment in full is required to secure your spot.
+See our cancellation policy for details.

-If a scheduling problem should arise Norton’s must be notified 30 days in advance or your deposit will be forfeited.
+If a scheduling problem should arise Norton’s must be notified 30 days in advance.
 There are only 2-4 students per class and when 1 drops out, it impacts the rest of the class.
 Work schedules, sitter schedules, and other like schedules are to be worked out in advance of signing up.
-If Norton’s is notified outside of the 30 days and you wish to keep your books, Norton’s will refund your class fee less $150 cancellation fee for 101/103/104.
+If Norton’s is notified outside more than 30 days before the start of class, Norton’s will refund your class fee less $150 cancellation fee for 101/103/104.
 All other course cancellations are subject to higher fees due to course material cost.